Splochev/bookLibraryE2E/README.md

 4. Executing the command in the terminal "mocha test.js"

 The aim of this application is to show E2E tests using playwright.
+The application's server, html design and css styles come ready from SoftUni Academy.